Pacific Movement of the Eastern World: Repression

 Cruz and his wife were arrested in Blytheville, Arkansas, in August 1934, but were quickly released.
 Shortly after this, four PMEW members were arrested and put on trial in Steele, Missouri, following disquiet by African American preachers and white cotton planters.
 While the defenders pleaded innocence, blaming the OIBAPM for any unrest, the prosecutor was openly racist, suggesting that the four had no business to be driving around in a high powered Chrysler car.
 The four were sentenced to one year in jail.
 Before sentencing, however, the judge and constable, stepped outside to allow a mob of two hundred white spectators to invade the building and beat the defendants.
 Their lawyer fled to Cape Girardeau, ninety miles away.
 The NAACP provided lawyers in St. Louis, who filed a case of Habeas corpus.
 The case was heard before the Missouri Supreme Court in Jefferson City, which quashed the sentences saying that no legal trial had taken place.

 More rivalry

 Following the Italian invasion of Ethiopia in October 1935, the Ethiopian World Federation (EWF) spread from its home in New York City through the St Louis region drawing away many PMEW members.
 However, many of these returned following dissension in the EWF ranks.
 David Erwin, the new president, clarified that "The colors of the Pacific Movement include the Black, Yellow, Red and Brown races, which would naturally accept Indians, Chinese, Japanese, Australians or any division of mankind less than White as members; while the Ethiopian Federation calls for Blacks only."
 Japan was declared the champion of all "dark and colored races".

 World War II

-The movement moved from St. Louis to East St. Louis, Illinois in 1940 and with the FBI requesting a Grand Jury investigation for espionage in 1942.
+The movement moved from St. Louis to East St. Louis, Illinois in 1940 and with the FBI requesting a grand jury investigation for espionage in 1942.

+During the war, one white member and four black members of the Ethiopian Pacific Movement, including Leonard Jordan, were prosecuted for sedition and seditious conspiracy, for conspiring create a pro-Japanese element in Harlem and create a "world empire for the dark races."
+The white member, Joseph Hartrey, pleaded guilty, while the others, Jordan, James Henry Thornhill, Lester Eugene Holmes, and Reverend Ralph Gene Best were found guilty at trial, by a jury which included three blacks.
+U.S. District Judge Clarence G. Galston sentenced Jordan to 10 years in prison plus a $10,000 fine, Thornhill to 8 years in prison, Holmes to 7 years in prison, and Reverend Best to four years in prison, and Hartrey to six years in prison.
+Galston noted that the collections at weekly meetings were far too small to support Jordan, indicating that he'd received funds from the Japanese government.
+He said that if there was proof of the conspiracy making ground, he "would have unhesitatingly imposed the maximum sentence, 40 years."